Dagstuhl Seminar 24441

 - Tias Guns (KU Leuven, BE) [dblp]

-- Mikhail Khodak (Princeton University, US)
+- Mikhail Khodak (Princeton University, US) [dblp]

 - Sandra Kiefer (University of Oxford, GB) [dblp]

-- Alex Lindermayr (Universität Bremen, DE)
+- Alexander Lindermayr (Universität Bremen, DE) [dblp]

 - Michele Lombardi (University of Bologna, IT) [dblp]